 As I mentioned in another post, SEO (or Search Engine Optimization) is the complex art and science of getting a higher ranking on search engines.
 Most of this is in your lap, as the owner of the website.

-As the website designer, I keep up with what it is Google and other search engines want from your website to rank it higher.
+I keep up with what it is Google and other search engines want from your website to rank it higher.
 Right now, for example, they have started penalizing websites that are not mobile-friendly.
-So, not only are you frustrating your visitors if your site doesn't work on a phone, you're also not showing up as much in search engines.
+So, not only are you frustrating your visitors if your site doesn’t work on a phone.
+You’re also not showing up as much in search engines.

 When You Hire a Web Designer

-So, when you hire a web designer and they use a "free" program like WordPress to set up your site, you're not paying for WordPress, obviously.
-You're paying for their time and expertise.
+So, when you hire a web designer they may charge you even if they use a “free” program like WordPress.
+You’re not paying for WordPress, obviously.
+You’re paying for their time and expertise.

-It's really up to you to decide if it's worth more to pay them or to try to figure it out for yourself.
+It’s really up to you.
+You can decide if it’s worth more to pay them or to try to figure it out for yourself.